-You have a USB stick that has been damaged.
-It has been run over, the tip is bent or your dog ate your USB flash drive.
-It might have just stopped being recognized by your PC.
-There are many ways in which USB drives break.
-We will talk about your chances at recovering all your lost files from such a disaster.
-There are different types of flash drive damage that seem unbelievably impossible to recover from.
+There are different types of USB drive damage that seem impossible to recover from.
 When mega-damage happens you still have a very good chance in getting your data back.
 So what is recoverable and what is not, let’s discuss it with eProvided.Com and the founder, Bruce Cullen.

 In this section (when is data recovery possible?) we keep things simple:

 Recovering USB Flash Storage Success Rates: Bruce Cullen, the founder of eProvided.Com states, “Data recovery has a very high success rate with companies that have been developing such solutions for over a decade.
 Being a leader in advanced data recovery of USB flash drives, we are the secret arm for companies such as NASA and other data recovery firms throughout the globe.”

 Most consumers have no idea what’s involved with advanced data recovery on USB drives.
-It’s difficult to understand the severity level of your damaged USB device.
+It’s difficult to understand the severity level of your damaged USB drive.
 Understanding your chances at a successful recovery are important.
 Let’s discuss what type of damage is recoverable and what is not:

 - You bent the tip on your USB drive.
 NAND Flash memory chips are the single most important part of your USB drive.
 These chips store the actual hexadecimal code in which your data resides.
 If you kicked your USB flash drive by accident or knocked into it, bending the drive so much that it stops working, you can still have your data recovered.